-To make working from home easier, your network password has been temporarily set so it will not expire during the closure.
+To make working from home easier, your network password has been temporarily set so it will not expire.

 Have a problem to report?
 Consider using the IT Services Self-Service Support Portal to create, update and close help incidents